 After the race, the tall ships will be available to marvel over at the Overseas Passenger Terminal from 2pm.

 When else would you have the largest one-day celebration of Aboriginal and Torres Strait Islanders than on Australia Day?

-Now in its 18th year, the Yabun Festival is an enriching and entertaining celebration of the original custodians of our great land.
-Held in Victoria Park, Camperdown on the traditional land of the Gadigal people, it features music and dance performances, panel discussions, child-friendly activities and market stalls.
+Now in its 19th year, the Yabun Festival is an enriching celebration of the original custodians of our great land.
+Held in Victoria Park, Camperdown, on the traditional land of the Gadigal people, it features music and dance performances, panel discussions, child-friendly activities and market stalls.

 More info: Yabun Festival

 They don't call it the world's most beautiful cinema for nothing.

 With views of Sydney Harbour behind the screen, you can't get much more Australian than this over the Australia Day weekend.

 On Australia Day, the story of Australia's female jockey Ride Like A Girl will grace the big screen.

 Let the Sydney Festival entertain you this Australia Day.

 One of the biggest and most colourful festivals on the Aussie calendar is the Sydney Festival.
 Running over three weeks from 8-26 January, it's a quirky program of dance, music, comedy and theatrical performances as well as interactive displays.